 When you've transferred or assigned a license, the next time you use the extra in your manager it will automatically download the updated license key and no further action from you is needed.

-When you've received a license alert, but it does not offer you to transfer the license (instead only offering the option to assign a license from your account, or telling you to buy a new license), that typically means a problem related to the previously licensed domain.
+When you've received a license issue, but it does not offer you to transfer the license (instead only offering the option to assign a license from your account, or telling you to buy a new license), that typically means a problem related to the previously licensed domain.

 If the license page does tell you the previous domain, but still doesn't offer you the option to transfer the license, that means the previous domain was covered by a free development license, but the new domain is not.
 You will need to assign a paid-for license in this case.

 Sometimes.
 When you buy a license and download, that is the site the license is assigned to and expected to be used for.

 If the domain name for the site changes (i.e. the MODX installation is moved or the domain pointer is updated), you can transfer a license through the invalid licenses page.
 There is no limit to this type of transfer, where the same site (for the same client/project) is simply moved.